GT10 Portfolio

 Make this as informative, interesting, and appealing as you can.
 This will show that you learned and accomplished something in this course and will demonstrate some of the skills that you should have picked up along the way.
 You will get a good mark if you do a good job, and you should be able to bring this portfolio to a job interview to show what a creative and intelligent person you are!

 I would recommend setting this up to be Letter size.
-You can decide whether to add a bleed and cut it out or just accept a bit of a white border:
+You can decide whether to add a bleed and cut it out or just accept a bit of a white border.
+You definitely want Facing Pages for this one:

 Tell Mr. Robson what's on your mind!